gwcloudlab/exp-load-test/README.md

 - `configs`: This directory contains the configurations for both the server and the load generator.
     - `k6`: This directory contains the k6 script files.
     - `server`: This directory contains the configurations for the web server.
+- `examples`: This directory contains examples of k6 scripts and other useful resources.
+    - `experiments`: This directory contains the example output of the experiments.
-- `examples`: This directory contains examples of k6 scripts.
+    - `k6`: This directory contains examples of k6 scripts.
 - `experiments`: This directory contains the results of the experiments.
 This directory is excluded from the git version controlling.
 - `loadgen`: This directory contains the benchmarking scripts for the load generator.
 - `scripts`: This directory contains the shell scripts to perform the experiments.